 Numerous telephone calls and countless email communications took place with the EHTO manager (Beverly Maksagak) and the EHTO president (Bobby Greenley) to discuss the project and to discuss the transition of the project to a community-based sampling initiative.
-Meetings in Cambridge Bay occurred in March 2020 but at that time it was to present on and discuss the initially proposed project (i.e., Lauchlan River sampling).
-Approval for the revised project was received in May of 2020.
-Additionally, we met with the HTO via Zoom in October 2020 after the field season to discuss the project.
-A follow-up Zoom meeting occurred in March 2021 The results of our 2020 field season were also presented at the NWMB regular meeting in
+Additionally, we met with the HTO via Zoom in March 2021.
+We also met with the EHTO almost daily while we were in the community to discuss the project.
+We intend to present this work at